KaburaJ/Booking-App/README.md

  ```
 The remainder of the children of the container widget.
 It includes another row widget with two children, each of which is an instance of the `AppColumnLayout` widget.
 The row has mainAxisAlignment set to `spaceBetween`, so the two children will be evenly distributed at the beginning and end of the row.
 </br>
 The `AppColumnLayout` widget appears to have four named parameters: `firstText`, `secondText`, `alignment`, and `isColor`.
 This widget displays two pieces of text and allows some customization of the text alignment and coloring.
-The "firstText" and `secondText` parameters probably specify the text to be displayed, while the `alignment` parameter controls the alignment of the text within the widget.
+The "firstText" and `secondText` parameters specify the text to be displayed, while the `alignment` parameter controls the alignment of the text within the widget.
 </br>
 This code also includes another divider widget as a child of the column, and a container widget with a single child, which is a column widget containing a gap and a divider widget.